hirrolot/mazeppa/README.md

 (`eval`/`quote` are sometimes called `reflect`/`reify`.)

-This is essentially a big-step machine for efficient capture-avoiding substitution: instead of reconstructing terms on each beta reduction, we maintain an _environment_ of values. `eval` projects a term to the "semantic domain", while `quote` does the opposite; `normalize` is simply the composition of `quote` and `eval`.
-To avoid bothering with fresh name generation, we put De Bruijn _indices_ in the `Var` constructor and De Bruijn _levels_ in `NVar`; the latter is converted into the former in `quoteNeutral`.
+This is essentially a big-step machine for efficient capture-avoiding substitution: instead of rebuilding terms on each beta reduction, we maintain an _environment_ of values. `eval` projects a term to the "semantic domain", while `quote` does the opposite; `normalize` is simply the composition of `quote` and `eval`.
+To avoid bothering with naming issues, we put De Bruijn _indices_ in the `Var` constructor and De Bruijn _levels_ in `NVar`; the latter is converted into the former in `quoteNeutral`.

 Now let us compute something with this machine: